kemege/TimeLogger/README.md

 # TimeLogger
-A program logging your activities on your computer
+A program logging your activities on your computer, written in Nim, still in process.